airr-community/common-repo-wg/recommendations.md

 System of Distributed Repositories Supported by a Centralized Registry
 ----------------------------------------------------------------------

-**Recommendation 11: The dedicated AIRR repositories (Recommendation 5) should comprise a system of multiple, distributed repositories supported by a centralized registry** consistent with an intermediate distributed model as described in http://science.sciencemag.org/content/350/6266/1312.full.
+**Recommendation 11: The AIRR Data Commons (Recommendations 5-10) should comprise a system of multiple, distributed repositories supported by a centralized registry** consistent with an intermediate distributed model as described in http://science.sciencemag.org/content/350/6266/1312.full.

-**Recommendation 12: Maintain a central registry of compliant repositories.**
+**Recommendation 12: Maintain a central registry of AIRR Data Commons compliant repositories.**
 The registry may implement an interface that supports cross-repository queries for a standard set of queries.